Tachyon-Sonics/Modula2Java17/README.md

 | Modula-2 size (16-bit) | 8        | 8         | 16      | 16       | 32      | 32       |
 | Java (16-bit) | int      | int       | int     | int      | long    | long     |

-Notice that any Modula-2 numeric type that is less than 4 bytes is mapped to Java 4-bytes type `int`.
+Notice that any Modula-2 numeric type that is less than 32 bits is mapped to Java 32-bits type `int`.

 There are multiple reasons for this:

 - This makes the Java code clearer, with less type casts.
-For instance, Modula-2 `a := b + c;` (where `a`, `b` and `c` are of a 2 bytes type) results in `a = b + c;` instead of `a = (short) (b + c)`.
+For instance, Modula-2 `a := b + c;` (where `a`, `b` and `c` are of a 16 bits type) results in `a = b + c;` instead of `a = (short) (b + c)`.
 Indeed, Java only defines arithmetic operators on `int` and `long`, which means that a lot of type casts would be required if using `short` or `byte` instead of `int`.
 - The compiler assumes the code has no overflow.
-Hence if the code does not overflow with 1-byte or 2-byte integer types, it won't overflow when those are converted to 4 bytes.
+Hence if the code does not overflow with 8 bits or 16 bits integer types, it won't overflow when those are converted to 32 bits.
 - Even if overflow is enabled (might be an option in a future version of the compiler), detecting overflow on `byte` and `short` can easily be done using `int`.

 The above table mentions `u-int` and `u-long`.
 These types do not exist is Java.
 This just means that `int` and `long` are used respectively, and that the compiler will generate code to properly simulate unsigned types; namely: